'Enough is enough': Lady Gaga fires up Stonewall anniversary rally

 The Stonewall anniversary has revived interest in two of the LGBTQ pioneers of the era, transgender women Sylvia Rivera and Marsha P. Johnson, whose names are often evoked today in defense of trans people still fighting for their rights.

-“I feel like I wouldn’t exist if it wasn’t for Sylvia Rivera or Marsha P. Johnson,” said a 33-year-old transgender, non-binary musician who goes by the name of D!.
-“I really feel like it’s because of all of the work they did so I could go to gay bars, dance and explore my identity because of the sacrifices my foremothers, forefathers, and foreparents made for me.”
+In nearby Washington Square Park, some 500 activists staged a Trans Day of Action, where some held up “Black trans lives matter” signs, lamenting that 10 transgender people have been murdered in the United States in 2019 after 26 were killed in 2018 and 29 in 2017, according to the LGBTQ advocacy right Human Rights Campaign.

+“Trump has really proliferated this hate towards us,” said Qweenb.
+Amor, 30, a trans Latina.
+“It’s something we’re going to have to face every single day for the next 20 years, despite who wins the next election because these people who put Trump in power are people we have to work with every day of our lives.”

-Reporting by Daniel Trotta and Matthew Lavietes in New York; Editing by Jonathan Oatis and Matthew Lewis
+Reporting by Matthew Lavietes, Jonathan Allen and Daniel Trotta in New York; writing by Daniel Trotta; editing by Jonathan Oatis and Matthew Lewis